HolisticWare/HolisticWare.Core.Graphics.DebuggerVisualizer/README.md

 After the build process finishes, enter command: dotnet run

-Now is time for Debugging and Visalizing !!!
+Now is time for Debugging and Visualizing !!!

 Click on Debug mode in VS Code